neoclide/coc-git/Readme.md

 - Use `:CocCommand git.browserOpen` to open current line in your browser.
   Support github only for now.
 - Use `:CocCommand git.toggleGutters` to enable/disable gutters.
+- Use `:CocCommand git.foldUnchanged` to fold unchanged lines.

 ### Work with git lists